Aparajith-S/Codility/README.md

 # Codility
 solutions to challenges/lessons that are completed.
-Sharing answers to challenges that have expired and lessons can be shared as per codility's rules.
+Sharing answers to challenges that have expired and lessons are not in violation as per codility's rules.

 Task 1 : Manhattan Problem: